Melissa Angelo had made her life in Florida when she got called about starting a detox center in Atlantic County.

 “Our goal is to completely detox people and educate them while they’re here,” Hansen said.

-Their holistic approach will include yoga, meditation, massage and acupuncture.
+Their holistic approach includes yoga, meditation, massage and acupuncture.

 “We’re as green as possible,” said Kiersten Workman, who has served in various capacities for the group.